All the development knowledge A to Z for non-developers to survive in IT companies

 Development knowledge you need to know in practice

-Master the basics of practical work ✅
+Master the fundamentals of practical work ✅

 "By any chance... you're not squeezing it like the one on the left...?"